bilalzulfiqar-pk/To-Do-List-App-with-ReactJS/README.md

 # To-Do List App

 This is a simple To-Do List application built with React.
 It enables users to manage tasks by adding, editing, and toggling their completion status, with tasks saved in local storage for persistence.
-It also supports Progressive Web App (PWA) functionality, allowing users to install the app on their devices for offline usage.
+It also supports **Progressive Web App (PWA)** functionality, allowing users to install the app on their devices for offline usage.
+Now enhanced with **Framer Motion** for smooth animations.

 ## Features